zhijing31/zhijing31/README.md

 # Hi there👋, I'm Zhijing!
 A lifelong learner currently pursuing a Bachelor's degree in Data Science and Analytics
 ## 🎓 Education
-2023 Aug ~ Present, B.S. in Data Science and Analytics, National University of Singapore
+- Aug 2023 ~ Present, **B.S. in Data Science and Analytics**, National University of Singapore

 ## 💡 Projects

 | Title                                | Description                                                                                         | Tools                                                                                 | Dataset                                                                                          | Creation Date |